Dans-labs/dariah/docs/Functionality/Business.md

 ??? abstract "Packages, types, criteria"
-    Contribution types and their associated assessment criteria are represented by a *package* document.
+    Contribution types and their associated assessment criteria are represented by a *package* record.

     ???+ abstract "What is a package?"
         A **package** is a fixed constellation of types and criteria;